LoveCommunity/love.dart/README.md

 Hit: [Flutter] or [React].

 Yes, it's `presentation effect`.
-With declarative UI library like [Flutter] or [React], build (render) is triggered by react state change.
+With declarative UI library like [Flutter] or [React], build (render) is triggered by react to state change.
 We'll discuss this later in **Presentation Effect** Section.

 There are other `react*` operators for different use cases.
 If we want to learn more please follow [API Reference]: